Soulifyx/Soulifyx.github.io/Teachers by Age in Singapore/README.md

 		var stackData = stack.keys(level)(groupedData);
 ```

-Similar to when we search for the maximum number of teachers, this time the grouping is done by sex and age only.
+Similar to when we searched for the maximum number of teachers, this time the grouping is done by sex and age only.
 After that the grouped data will be converted to stacks of level of school.

 ### 3. Create D3 bar chart elements